dillondoxey/vault-aws-workshop/docs/vault-0.md

 * We'll finish with chapter 8 and the third lab.

 ???
+We use Instruqt for our labs, which makes using Vault inside of AWS easy.
+All that you will need will be a web browser to get going and instructions inside the lab will walk you through what you need to do.

+When it is time for the lab, we will use Zoom BreakOut rooms to move everyone into smaller groups.
+During the breakout rooms the session recording will be inactive.
+There will also be a HashiCorp or AWS employee in to help with any questions as you move through the lab.

+I do have a couple of recommendations to make the lab work as smoothly as possible.
+* Google Chrome, Brave, Internet Edge
+* Disconnect from a VPN if you are using one
+* Read the instructions carefully, and utilize the copy-paste capability inside of the lab if you dont like to type
+* If you have a question, don't be shy and ask a HashiCorp or AWS instructor
+* Have fun, and learn as much as possible

-You will have to provide the links for the tracks: Vault Basics, AWS Auth Method for Vault, AWS Dynamic Secrets with Vault
+**You will have to provide the links for the tracks: Vault Basics, AWS Auth Method for Vault, AWS Dynamic Secrets with Vault**